19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 [25/99]

-Part III — Offences included as serious offences with effect from 8th May 2006
+Part iii — Offences included as serious offences with effect from 8th May 2006

 [S 254/2006 wef 08/05/2006]

 Offences

-Description*
+Description: The short description of offences in this Schedule is for ease of reference only.\*

+\*Note

 Animals and Birds Act (Cap\.
 7)